arschles/pare/README.md

 return error(1, "the thing failed!")
 ```

-You'll always want to put `return` in front of this function.
-Pare knows how to convert the
+You should always want to put `return` in front of this function because pare
-return value of `error` into nicely formatted output.
+knows how to convert the return value of `error` into nicely formatted output.

 ## `success`

-TODO
+This function prints a custom message indicating a successful run
+(Pare will print it in green text where it can) and causes your program to `exit 0`.

+You should always put a `return` in front of this function because Pare knows
+how to convert the return value of `success` into nicely formatted output.

 ## `addTarget`